England to face Denmark and China at World Cup

-World Cup 2023: England will face Denmark and China at World Cup
+World Cup 2023: England Lionesses drawn to face Denmark and China

 Last updated on .From the section Women's Football